Thrilleratplay/coreboot-builder-scripts/README.md

 ## BEFORE YOU BEGIN !!!!!

-SeaBIOS is a legacy BIOS payload.
-If you would want a UEFI payload, it is advised to use the [edk2 branch](https://github.com/Thrilleratplay/coreboot-builder-scripts/tree/edk2)
+EDK2/Tianocore is a UEFI payload.
+If you would want a legacy BIOS payload, it is advised to use the [seabios branch](https://github.com/Thrilleratplay/coreboot-builder-scripts/tree/seabios)

 If your device has the stock BIOS installed, you must flash the BIOS chip externally first.
 I suggest starting with [Skulls](https://github.com/merge/skulls) which makes that first install as painless as possible.